aerosoul94/fatx-tools/README.md

 # fatx-tools
 A set of data recovery tools for the Xbox Original and Xbox 360 consoles.

+These tools were written under a Python 2.7.16 environment.

 **These tools are still a work in progress!
 Please help by reporting bugs.
 Usage instructions will eventually be written.**

 ## TODO